Adrianna-Ndubi/Phase1Project/README.md

 The dataset used in this analysis was sourced from the National Transportation Safety Board (NTSB) and contains records of aviation accidents from 1962 to 2023.
 The dataset includes the following key variables:
 - `accident_date`: The date of the aviation accident.
 - `aircraft_type`: The type of aircraft involved.
-- `manufacturer`: The aircraft manufacturer.
+- `manufacturer/ make`: The aircraft manufacturer.
 - `fatalities`: Number of fatalities in the accident.
 - `weather_conditions`: Weather conditions at the time of the accident.
 - `damage_cost`: The estimated cost of damage caused by the accident.